brendonnewt/quic-messaging/README.md

 SECRET=anythingyouwant
 ```

-Creat an `.env` file in the root of the `client` directory.
+Create an `.env` file in the root of the `client` directory.
 The file should contain the following environment variables:

 ```env
 SERVER_ADDR=34.10.116.176
 ```

 NOTE: The IP address `34.10.116.176` is the IP address for the hosted GCP server.
 To run the server locally, run the server with `cargo run` in the `server` directory and replace the IP address with your local IP address.

+### Running Your Own Messaging Server
+It's important to know that once the server is started on your local machine, others can connect to it using the client with your IP!
+This is helpful if you want an in-house messaging system where all of your messages are encrypted and are stored locally.